al3xandr3/al3xandr3.github.io/_posts/2013-03-25-data-analysis.md

 2. Who are the stakeholders, that can act on recommendations, and their understanding on stats.
 3. Define the metrics framework and the KPIs
 4. Data step 1: Build a daily / weekly report, what happened.
 With drill-down levels: level.1: sales change. level.2: what products changed the most. level.3: what countries sales changed more, etc...
 (Level.1 some say should be up to 3 KPIs)
   - The data back-end systems are secondary and the tool to display it also.
 Excel is a great tool to create an agile dashboard.
   - This exercise might also reveal gaps with data infrastructure.
 5. Data step 2: Actionable insights(recommendations) for each stakeholder.
 Guidance, and this will vary by stakeholder role.
-5.0.
-Be curious with the data, ask good questions, explore ideas, correlations 5.1.
-AB testing / Optimize - test changes and see how impact bottom line KPIs 5.2.
+7.0.
+Be curious with the data, ask good questions, explore ideas, correlations.
+7.1.
+AB testing / Optimize - test changes and see how impact bottom line KPIs.
+7.2.
 Prediction Models can help see where we headed, can help automate process.

----

-## [Find Insights]

-Useful metrics examples:

-- Price of digital media entertainment per hour - http://gigaom.com/2013/02/10/cost-per-hour-a-new-metric-for-paid-content/
-- Food price per kg - because package size varies, the price per kilogram is a clear way to compare prices across foods and packages sizes.

-## [Presentation]

-> summarizing / compacting data into a easy digestable format

-- The "1 in every 45" is an intuitive way to display a ratio.
-(Odds notation)
-- Sugarcoating and eye candy can make the good great, but it won't help a poor insight.
-- Graphics and presentation should have a hierarchy to be quickly understood.
-  - Start with 1.
-Summary top view then allow for 2.
-Drill-Down view
-- Is said that a bar and line charts can cover almost anything needed to be visualized, it has less impact as a visually stunning infographic, but with about the same representation value and quicker to get done.

-Tools: Excel, R(ggplot2), D3.js

-## [Analysis]

- - Whenever an average value is presented and analysed, it should have a confidence measure (standard deviation for example, also confirm for normality)

- - Prefer conclusions from relative percentages, instead from absolute numbers. e.g. in a funnel traffic analysis, the absolute values of a drop-off step are going up, is tempting to infer immediate that drop-off is going up, but is not mandatory true.
-It could be because the overall input of traffic is also increasing and the drop-off rate is actually constant.
-Calculate relative percentage = drop-off / total.

- - Histogram, to see the distribution of the data. - check if normal distributed

- - Correlation, to find relations between variables

- - Regression, to model the data, typically over simplifies, but often is good enough.

-## [Data]

- - The central data structure is the table structure: databases, spreadsheets, csv, R's data.frame, etc...

 ---

 ## An Ad-Hoc Analysis Task